stanford-rc/globus.stanford.edu/client/install.md

    content="It is preferable to provide detail here, especially when you are trying to find your endpoint in the future."
 %}

+{% include info-box.html
+   icon="lock-open"
+   header="High Assurance Endpoints"
+   content="At this time, Stanford does not have the Globus subscription needed to support High Risk data.
+So, please leave the <em>high assurance endpoint</em> option off for now."
+%}

-Once you have decided on a display name, click the _Generate Setup Key_ button.
+Once you have decided on a display name, make sure your @stanford.edu email address is selected, and click the **Generate Setup Key** button.

 {% include hero-image.html
    src="assets/client/Endpoint Setup Key.png"